 Chronic Myeloid Leukemia

-The information in this section about chronic myeloid leukemia (CML) can help you talk with members of your healthcare team and take an active role in your treatment.
+The information in this section can help you talk with members of your healthcare team and take an active role in your treatment.
 Knowing what to expect and being able to make informed decisions about your cancer treatment are important aspects of coping with your disease.
 You can skim sections to find what you want to read now - and continue reading whenever you're ready for more information.

 What You Should Know